Trying To Decide Which Sperm Bank To Use?

 Trying to Decide Which Sperm Bank to Use?
 I can give my impressions as to which sperm banks I think are more receptive to the needs of donor families.
 Feel free to contact me.

-Below are comprehensive listings of Donor Sibling Registry members' personal sperm bank experiences (gathered from our two Yahoo message groups plus personal email messages).
+Below are comprehensive listings of Donor Sibling Registry members' personal sperm bank experiences (gathered from our Facebook page, Yahoo message group, and from personal email messages).
 This should make it easier to research specific sperm banks, by actually seeing comments from people who have had positive or negative experiences with them.
 Please note: Per the User Agreement, this is copyrighted material and may not be reproduced elsewhere.

 Before you choose your sperm bank, I do hope that you've considered using an "open" or "willing-to-be-known" donor.
 What many of us parents have learned over the years is that many of these kids do become very curious and want to know about the missing one half of their genetic and medical background.
 We have conducted and published quite a bit of research on this issue, which you can read on our "Research" page.
 Many of us would have (if possible) chosen open donors.
 Many parents wish that they'd looked more into the future, beyond pregnancy and motherhood, at what her older children might need and ask for someday.

 Some of the larger sperm banks are attentive in the pre-pregnancy stage, but offer no post-pregnancy and donor-child support.
 Many do not update important medical information on donors.
 Some simply do not return phone calls.